foliage21/jr-git-intro/second.md

-This is my second markdown file
+This is the updated first line of the second file.
+2 times.